Encamp: Transport

 A road tunnel is being built between Encamp and Anyós in the neighbouring parish of La Massana; It cut journey times from 10 to 15 minutes to 5 minutes.

 A cable car used to connect the town with Lake Engolasters, but it has been dismantled.
 However, a 2-stretch funitel built in 1998 connects Encamp with a ridge at 2.500 m within Grandvalira ski resort, thus assuring a lift+ski link with El Pas de la Casa and the rest of the domain.

 Education

+The following education establishments are located in Encamp: